 Zazen is quiet, attentive, wholehearted sitting – it is a formless meditation; without mantras, counting, levels, or visualisation.
 We sit still, in the correct posture, letting our thoughts pass, without grasping or rejecting.

 Our periods of zazen are normally about an hour long, with a 5 to 10 minute interval of Kinhin (slow, concentrated walking) in the middle.
 Morning schedules are a little different, and often we sit straight through the hour, with a short interval in the middle to stretch and change legs.

 After Zazen, we will chant a few short sutras, you will be given a sheet with the words so you can join in.
 We chant our sutras in sino-japanese you can see a copy of our regular chants and a translation here.
 Our morning sittings often have a little more ceremonial aspects afterwards, including prostrations.

 If for some reason we need to cancel introductions or Zazen at a scheduled time, a notice will likely be posted on this website, on the front page under “announcements”, but will most certainly be announced via our mailing list – which you can join here.

 What to wear

 As you will be sitting on a cushion (called a zafu) on the floor, please wear loose fitting clothing.
 Also, it is customary for us to wear dark or subdued colours and to dress modestly to avoid distracting other practitioners.

-If you would like to pay monthly by standing order, please ask the person in charge of zazen for the bank details
+If you would like to donate monthly by standing order, please ask the person in charge of zazen for the bank details or our paypal

-Note about cost: we are entirely self-funded, we ask all participants – including the facilitators – to contribute.
-Ordained participants are asked to pay more, and all facilitators give their time freely to support practice – if you have any questions feel free to contact us.
+Note about our costs: we are entirely self-funded, this is why we beg all participants – including the facilitators – to contribute something.
+Ordained participants are asked to give more, and all facilitators give their time freely to support practice – if you have any questions feel free to contact us.